mariovalney/woo-checkout-braspag/readme.txt

 == Upgrade Notice ==

-Added option to send Company Name instead Customer Name if CNPJ is presented.
+Support to new PHP version.
+It's a major update!

-Please, check changes on staging.
+Please, check changes on staging before update.